LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - A demo date and place

-It usualky makes sense that backlog refinement (estimation, story splitting, etc.) is donne in a separate meeting so the Sprint Planning can be more focused.
+It usually makes sense that backlog refinement (estimation, story splitting, etc.) is donne in a separate meeting so the Sprint Planning can be more focused.

 Daily Scrum